-- 3.2 The Advertising Device display screen must incorporate a minimum of two (2) automated ambient light sensors to ensure display screen luminance can adjust automatically in response to surrounding ambient light conditions from dark of night to fully sunlit conditions. - 3.3 Messages must remain static for a minimum dwell time of ten (10) seconds, and are not to scroll across the screen or incorporate flashing, blinking, revolving, pulsating, high contrast or rotating effects animation. - 3.4 Digital display changes are to be instantaneous (<0.5 seconds).
-Methods of display change such as 'fly in', 'scroll in', 'fade' or 'zoom' are not permitted.
-A blank black, white, or any coloured screen must not be displayed between advertisements. - 3.5 All messages displayed must be static and of a brightness that is consistent between message types. - 3.6 The device must not display sequential, multi-frame or split-screen messages on the one display screen. - 3.7 Advertisements must not display text, photographs or symbols depicting, mimicking or that could be reasonably interpreted as a traffic control device. - 3.8 Advertisements must not invite traffic to move contrary to any traffic control device, or turn where there is fast moving traffic. - 3.9 Advertisement that comprise of, or incorporate moving visual images, such as videos or animations must not be displayed. - Note: Video refers to a recording or the streaming of moving visual images captured by or using a video camera.
-Animation refers to a simulation of movement created by displaying a series of pictures or frames either digitally or otherwise. - 3.10 The digital display screen of the Advertising Device must incorporate an automatic error detection system which will turn off the screen display or display a blank screen should the Advertising Device malfunction. - 3.11 The Advertising Device must not be capable of playing audio nor synchronised with any outdoor sound system utilised for advertising purposes.
+- 4.1 The digital display screen of the Advertising Device must incorporate an automatic error detection system which will turn off the screen display or display a blank screen should the Advertising Device malfunction. - 4.2 The Advertising Device display screen must incorporate a minimum of two (2) automated ambient light sensors capable of supporting a minimum of five (5) levels of stepped dimming to ensure display screen luminance can adjust automatically in response to surrounding ambient light conditions from dark of night to fully sunlit conditions. - 4.3 The Advertising Device display screen must provide for on-site, operation, configuration and diagnosis of the screen display. - 4.4 Messages must remain static for a minimum dwell time of 10 seconds and are not to scroll across the screen or incorporate flashing, blinking, revolving, pulsating, high contrast or rotating effects animation. - 4.5 Each change of advertisement is to be completed instantaneously (i.e. within 0.1 of a second). - 5.0 DIGITAL SCREEN ADVERTISEMENTS AND MOVEMENT - 5.1 The Advertising Device display screen must not be split to display multiple advertisements on the one display screen. - 5.2 Advertisements must not display text, photographs or symbols depicting, mimicking or that could be reasonably interpreted as a traffic control device. - 5.3 Advertisements must not invite traffic to move contrary to any traffic control device, or turn where there is fast moving traffic. - 5.4 Advertisements must only promote a single, self-contained advertising message that is clear, succinct, legible and easily understood at a glance.
+The use of text components in a sequential manner, whereby text refers to or is reliant on previous or successive screen displays in order to convey an advertising message is not permitted. - Note: An advertising message refers to the main point the advertisement is attempting to convey to its target audience.
+This condition seeks to ensure that drivers in particular are not required to spend an excessive amount of time reading and interpreting advertisements. - 5.5 Changeover animation effects such as 'fade', 'zoom', or 'fly-in' between advertisements must not be used. - 5.6 A blank black, white, or any coloured screen must not be displayed between advertisements. - 5.7 Advertisement that comprise of, or incorporate moving visual images, such as videos or animations must not be displayed. - Note: Video refers to a recording or the streaming of moving visual images captured by or using a video camera.
+Animation refers to a simulation of movement created by displaying a series of pictures or frames either digitally or otherwise.

+5.8 The Advertising Device must not be capable of playing audio nor synchronised with any outdoor sound system utilised for advertising purposes.